 - Able to customize policies

-- Discounts available for bundling with auto or homeowner insurance
+- Discounts may be available for bundling with auto or homeowner insurance

 Cons

-- Changes must be made through an agent
+- Policy changes must be made through an agent

 - Term life